vsm/vsm-dictionary/Dictionary.spec.md

       - `items`: {Array(Object)}: a list of 'entry'-objects, as described above, i.e. like: `{id, dictID, descr, terms[{str, style, descr}, ...], z}`.
-  + Note: this function is necessary for term/concept-search functionality that would be more powerful/configurable than just autocomplete, and also for 'fixedTerms'-preloading (see later).
+  + Note: this function is necessary for term/concept-search functionality that is more powerful than just using autocomplete or string-based search.
+This includes ID-based search, used for 'fixedTerms'-preloading (see later).

 3. `getRefTerms(options, cb)`:
   Returns all "refTerm" strings, sorted alphabetically.